Skip to main content

 8320 min10h 35m

 After 8 attempts (~10.5 hours), the delivery is marked FAILED.
-You can manually retry failed deliveries via the API.
+You can manually resend any terminal delivery to send the event again.

 Response Handling